wes-chen/build-a-website/README.md

 # build-a-website

-This repository holds the syllabus and lesson plans for Mar Vista High SChool "Build a Website" program.
+This repository holds the syllabus and lesson plans for Mar Vista High School "Build a Website" program.
 This is still a work in progress as some lessons are not complete yet.

 [![last commit](https://img.shields.io/github/last-commit/wes-chen/build-a-website.svg?style=flat)](https://github.com/wes-chen/build-a-website)